Quantitative height bounds under splitting conditions: Potential theoretic results

 We will now prove analogous results for the $p$-adic setting.
 In particular, we assume a local field $L_p/\bQ_p$ is fixed, for a finite rational prime $p$ with notation as in \S \ref{sec:non-arch-regularization} above.

 As before, we let $O=O_{L_p}$ denote the ring of integers of $L_p$ and we let $\pi$ be a uniformizing element.
-We also let $q=p^f$ denote the order of the residue field $O/\pi O$, and $\sP^1(\bC_p)$ will denote the Berkovich projective line.
+We also let $q=p^f$ denote the order of the residue field $O/\pi O$ and let $\sP^1(\bC_p)$ denote the Berkovich projective line.
 Notice that $\bP^1(L_p)$ is a compact subset of $\sP^1(\bC_p)$.
-We will in fact prove three approximation results, one for an $\ep$-neighborhood of $O$ in the sense of the retraction map of Favre and Rivera-Letelier \cite[\S 4]{FRL}, another for a neighborhood of $O^\times$, and finally a result for a neighborhood of $\bP^1(L_p)$ itself.
+We will in fact prove three results, determining the $\delta$-Robin constants for an $\ep$-neighborhood of $O$ in the sense of the retraction map of Favre and Rivera-Letelier \cite[\S 4]{FRL}, for a neighborhood of $O^\times$, and finally for a neighborhood of $\bP^1(L_p)$ itself.